pauldmccarthy/fsleyes/userdoc/overlays.rst

   controls the outline width.

 - **Colour** The colour to use for the mesh.

+- **Surface definition** If there are multiple definitions for your mesh (e.g. a white matter mesh, pial mesh, and mid-thickness mesh), this setting allows you to select the surface definition to use.

 - **Vertex data** You can use this setting to select some data associated with the mesh vertices (either plain `.txt` files, or `.func.gii`, `.shape.gii`,